• Skip to primary navigation

 It can also be added to soups, stews, and casseroles to boost the protein content.

-For best results, cook TVP in water or broth until it's fully hydrated before adding it to your recipe.
+For best results, cook TVP in water or broth until it's fully hydrated before adding it to your recipe - try vegetable stock swap options for flavor if a richer soak is needed.

 4 - Lentils